mawiseman/mawiseman.github.io/_posts/2020-01-09-atlassian-confluence-deployment-plan-template.markdown

 <img alt="Confluence Deployment Plan Labels" src="{{ site.url }}/assets/img/2020-01-09/confluence-deployment-plan-labels.png" width="500px" />

-It's important that our tempalte has the `deployment-plan` label added by default.
+It's important that our template has the `deployment-plan` label added by default.
 Otherwise it won't show up in our report.

 ## Deployment Plan Overviews